Wimpole archaeology walk, Cambridgeshire

 Continue on and immediately south of the pond you will very shortly reach the site of Thresham End.

-Thresham End existed as early as the 15th century and in 1638 it formed part of the village of Old Wimpole.
-Benjamin Hare’s map shows it to have consisted of four houses along Wimpole Way.
-Thresham End was demolished in the 17th century to create the park, some of the lumps and bumps in this area are old house sites, the shallow hollow between the ponds is the old village street.
+Immediately south of this pond is the site of the settlement of Thresham End.
+This is documented as existing as early as the 15th century and in 1638 it formed part of the village of Old Wimpole.
+Hare’s map shows it to have consisted of four houses along Wimpole Way.
+Thresham End was demolished in the late 17th century when Chicheley and John Cutler developed the park; and very little is visible today except for one well-formed platform which is possibly the site of a house.
+Some of the lumps and bumps in this area are old house sites; the shallow hollow between the ponds is the old village street.

 Beyond the site of Thresham End bear right and head towards the right hand side of a fenced area surrounded by trees.
 This is My Lady’s Pond.

 This fish-pond was probably dug in the 1720s by Edward Harley to replace those which were lost during Bridgeman’s improvements.

 Bearing slightly to your right continue to the edge of the field towards the five-bar gate.
 Get a good view of the Avenue in front of you.